 OUH-Ullevaal has a number of national centres such as the Norwegian Centre for Imported and Tropical Diseases.

-NCITD, under the direction of Professor Bjorn Myrvang is a centre of excellence which provides advice on a national level, and supports research and education in tropical and imported diseases.
+NCITD, under the direction of Dr Frank Olav Pettersen (MD, PhD), is a centre of excellence which provides advice on a national level, and supports research and education in tropical and imported diseases.
 In the last 11 years NCITD has been involved in projects on schistosomiasis, TB, African tick bite fever, Hepatitis C and HIV in the following few countries: Zimbabwe, Ethiopia, Bangladesh and South Africa.
-Furthermore, NCITD has decided to make female genital schistosomiasis a research priority.
+Moreover, NCITD has made female genital schistosomiasis a research priority.

 This university was founded in 2003 after the merger of the three universities that were previously known as RUCA, UFSIA and UIA.
 UA is the third largest university in Flanders and has 3.500 staff members in 8 faculties and 3 autonomous institutes.
 University of Antwerpen (UA) already belongs to the top European universities in terms of relative scientific impact scores in the natural and biomedical sciences (science and technology indicators 2003).
 Research at the UA has been proven to meet high quality standards.
 Its researchers are members of top-quality international research teams and achieve excellent results in strictly competitive inter-university selections.

 International cooperation is one of the spearheads of the UA, and for the years 2010 and 2011, South Africa has been chosen as a favoured partner.

 The UA participates in BRIGHT through the Laboratory for Cancer Research and Clinical Oncology.